 Throughout the Boer War between 1899 and 1902, the rates of enlistment for Scots and Presbyterians were disproportionally high, and historians estimate that approximately 20 per cent of Victorian recruits were Presbyterians.
 Raised in 1897, the First Australian Horse Regiment was commanded by a Scot, Colonel James Alexander Kenneth Mackay.
 Numerous Scots from the militia regiments joined the Australian forces in South Africa, including a large number of nurses.

-While Australia had no ‘ethnic units’ in the Great War – battalions of the Australian Imperial force (AIF) were numbered – several battalions recruited from specific militia units and continued their traditions.
+While Australia had no ‘ethnic units’ in the Great War – battalions of the Australian Imperial force (AIF) were numbered, and governments suaght to emphasise the national unity of the newly-federated Commonwealth’s military forces – several battalions recruited from specific militia units and continued their traditions.
 The Victorian Scottish Regiment, for instance, provided recruits to the 5th Battalion.
 The New South Wales Scottish Regiment informally affiliated with the 30th Battalion, and the South Australian Scottish Regiment gave men to the 27th Battalion.
 Many recruits from these units could be seen wearing their distinctive Glengarry caps in service with the AIF, and some maintained pipe bands.

 In addition to the nearly 10,000 Scottish-born recruits to the First AIF, and the roughly fifteen per cent of soldiers who were Presbyterians, numerous Scots were to be found serving as officers in the Australian forces.
 Major-General E.G. Sinclair commanded the 4th Division between 1917 and 1919.
 Major-General Sir Thomas Glasgow commanded the 1st Division in 1918, while Lieutenant-General Sir James W. McKay was the first commander of the 5th Division.
 Overall, at least nine battalion commanders were born in Scotland and around sixteen more were of Scottish descent.